 7 – Advancing Stages Too Quickly

 Most people vomit and have nausea after gastric sleeve mainly because they want to consume solid food too quickly.
-If you consume solid food too soon after surgery, your stomach will have difficulty processing those foods, making one have nausea and vomiting.
+If you consume solid food too soon after surgery, your stomach will have difficulty processing those foods, making you have nausea and vomiting.

 Most nutritionists and doctors have a diet program for patients to follow post-surgery.
 This ensures patients will have tastier time-consuming food.
-The diet program usually starts out with having patients consuming liquid first, then soft smoothie-like food, and finally solid food.
+The diet program usually starts out with having patients consume liquid first, then soft smoothie-like food, and finally solid food.

 8 – Taking Vitamins without Food (Chewable Vitamins vs. Liquid Vitamins)

 For many patients, taking vitamins on an empty stomach leads to vomiting or nausea.
 Try instead to take your vitamins with food to prevent nausea and vomiting.
 Please contact your doctor and nutritionist if you need any guidance or help.

 Generally, most patients can consume chewable vitamins without a problem; however, some people can’t consume chewable vitamins and resort to liquid ones.

 9 – Drinking/Staying Hydrated

 It is essential to stay hydrated and to avoid dehydration and drink 8 cups of water per day, but vomiting can occur if patients drink too quickly after a meal.
 Most doctors and nutritionists recommend waiting 30 minutes to an hour before consuming any fluid.
 This is because your body is still adapting to your new stomach, and since your stomach size has been reduced dramatically, you can’t just go back to your old drinking habits; you have to pace yourself and take everything slowly.